OHDSI/ClinicalTrialsWGETL/docs/care_site.md

 ###  Mapping from src.DM

-A single record is created for every distinct value of src.DM.SITEID.
+A single record is created for every distinct value of dm.siteid.

 | Destination Field | Source field | Logic | Comment field |
 | --- | --- | --- | --- |